Public Safety Staffing

 Data has been entered for 2018, but 2019 data is not available on the FBI website.

 Police Response Time

-Emergency call response time is a critical element to customer service.
-Citizens need and expect a prompt response from the Police Department when calling 911.
+Emergency call response time is a critical element to citizen safety and customer service.
+Citizens need and expect a prompt response from the Police Department when calling for help.

 Q3-20 - We are still working under some COVID-19 "Stay at Home" restrictions.
 Baker Sector was the busiest sector, Adam Sector was the second busiest, Charlie Sector was the third busiest and Delta Sector was the least busy sector.
 This is historically consistent.
 Based on this, Delta is often the lightest staffed sector.
 The call load in Adam, Baker and Charlie cause the few officers who are assigned to Delta to drift towards the busier sectors to help their team cover calls.
 The sectors receiving more calls for service tend to have more officers in them during their shifts.
 Baker has more officers working a smaller area so they can arrive sooner.
 Officers working Delta tend to have a larger distance to travel in order to arrive on scene.
 This is especially true if they are called outside of their sector for a call for service prior to receiving a higher priority call in Delta.
 The amount of calls for service in Delta are well below the average for the city.
 This causes a larger hit to their response time if any calls for service are not responded to in under 5 minutes.
 This will always pull the Department Average down based on equally weighing the 4 sectors.
 If you calculate the 3 busy sectors (YTD) and their combined response times to priority 0 or 1 calls, you will find a 80.4% of call in which Officers arrived in less than 5 minutes.
 Calculating response times (YTD) using all 4 of the sectors, the combined response times to priority 0 or 1 calls is 79.8%.